William Stafford Parsons

 The speed gains from these design differences allow for a minimal finalization sequence with finely-tuned shift values and additive bit rotations in both directions.

+The result deprecates the usage of 32-bit FNV-1a, Jenkin's OAAT, MicroOAAT and MurmurOAAT by comparison in most practical instances.
 There are significant improvements across all SMHasher tests with no critical collision vulnerabilities relative to the compared hashing algorithms.

 Compared to 32-bit FNV-1a, it's 53% faster on average for small inputs and up to 70% faster on average for large inputs.